extratone/bilge/drafts/Regarding the iPad Professional.md

 My boss and mother has run her private therapy practice entirely on her iPhone and MacBook Pro for years, now, but the latter - a 15-inch, mid-2015 model - saw its last supported named macOS update in Monterey.
 Though her example has stood up incredibly well considering it's been used daily for 7 years, it was/is approaching definite in-need-of-replacement status.
 In what I believed to be my wisdom, I suggested that she take a chance and buy a top-of-the-line iPad Pro instead of another MacBook, mainly because I felt the design priorities of the latter - centering around thinness and sheer computing grunt - had long since departed relevance in her day-to-day computing life, and that the money would be better spent on something "different."
 I went so far as to suggest she buy the latest, largest, second-highest-capacity iPad Pro model[^1] with basically everything aside from cell connectivity.[^2]

+In further, probably unnecessary defense of this suggestion, I'll note that it was quite carefully considered.
+A very substantial consideration behind the insistence involves my readership/membership of *MacStories* and their *Club MacStories* program, specifically.

 [1] Known as "[iPad13,9](https://phonedb.net/index.php?m=device&id=19186&c=apple_ipad_pro_12.9-inch_2021_5th_gen_a2378_wifi_1tb__apple_ipad_13,9)."
 [2] Which would prove far more limiting than I originally suspected, certainly.